ptaiga/organizer/next.md

  - [ ] Manualy change width of projects bar
  - [ ] Calendar: comfortable popup (or something other)
  - [ ] Sorting for comments (newest or latest)
+ - [ ] Context menu
+ - [ ] Change name of task/project directly by clicking on

 **Features**